WCheng0820/Application-Development-Section-02/Backend/README.md

 This will:
 - Create the `mlt_system` database if it doesn't exist
-- Create all necessary tables (users, sessions)
+- Create all necessary tables (users, sessions, tutors, bookings, etc.)
 - Insert a default admin user (email: `admin@mltsystem.com`, password: `admin123`)

 ### 4. Start the Server